rin67630/Soft-Power-MPPT/Software/ReadMe.md

+### Caveat
+The software is _still under development_: the display, menu, serial functions and dashboard functionalities are operative.
+The MPPT control loop and the battery loading processes are still missing, since I am still in the process of analyzing the behavior of the hardware, before determining the best algorithm.

 # Explanations about the software.
 I like easy to read, close to naturally language, software.
 The Arduino IDE is a very accessible development environment, that hides the complexity of C++ language to the beginners.